tvlooy/php-pledge/README.md

 The [pledge(2) system call](http://man.openbsd.org/OpenBSD-current/man2/pledge.2) allows a program to restrict the types of operations the program can do after that point.
-Unlike other similar systems, pledge is specifically designed for programs that need to use a wide variety of operations on initialization, but a fewer number after initialization (when user input will be accepted).
+Unlike other similar systems, pledge is specifically designed for programs that need to use a wide variety of operations on initialisation, but a fewer number after initialisation (when user input will be accepted).

 The pledge system call is supported on OpenBSD >= 5.9